safademirel07/QuizGame/README.md

 The game logs some of your events with Firebase.
 Some examples; your scores, right and wrong counts, in-game purchases, clicking to ads.

 Unfortunately files o server side has been lost.

+The project finished in August 2017.

 Used libraries in this project